How To Make A Free Study Guide Using A Study Guide Maker

 Today, there are many study guide tools and smartphone apps that make learning a breeze whether you are a student studying for an exam or an adult preparing for that technical work review.
 You can throw away your PowerPoint presentations and MS Office documents.
 In this article, we will be going over some of the newest and most popular tools to help you create a study guide.

-ExamTime is a free online service that helps both students and teachers through flashcards, notes, quizzes and mind maps, learning academic lessons becomes attractive, innovative and convenient.
+ExamTime is a free online study guide maker that helps both students and teachers through flashcards, notes, quizzes and mind maps, learning academic lessons becomes attractive, innovative and convenient.

 By signing in with your email address or linking your Facebook account, you can get started with ExamTime.
 With this platform, learning also becomes interactive and collaborative, making it easy to create and share educational content among your peers.
 You can even access the Dashboard to invite friends and classmates, add new courses, and view learning content.